bravoure/clickup-mcp/README.md

 }
 ```

+6. Replace `/path/to/local/downloads` with the path where you want to save downloaded attachments (e.g., `/Users/yourusername/Downloads/clickup-downloads`)
-6. Replace `your_api_token_here` with your ClickUp API token
+7. Replace `your_api_token_here` with your ClickUp API token
-7. Save the changes and restart VS Code
+8. Save the changes and restart VS Code

 Note: The Docker image is built for both Intel/AMD (amd64) and Apple Silicon (arm64) processors, so it works on all modern Macs and PCs.